Our Fraud-Protection Tips

 - Go to the FTC website or stop by or call the bank to receive an ID Theft Affidavit Form.
 This will help you in documenting your information

 - Contact the three national consumer reporting agencies.
-Ask each agency to place a "fraud alert" on your credit report and send you a copy of your credit file.
-When you have completed your affidavit packet, you may want to send them a copy to help them investigate the disputed accounts
+Ask each agency to place a "fraud alert" on your credit report and to send you a copy of your credit file.
+When you have completed your affidavit packet, you may want to send them a copy to help them investigate the disputed activity.

 - Equifax Credit Information Services, Inc.

 - Contact the fraud department at each creditor, bank, or utility/service that provided the identity thief with unauthorized credit, goods or services.
 Find out if the company accepts this affidavit, and whether they require notarization or a copy of the police report